The History of TOYOTA at Le Mans

-~Looking back over a 35-year history of challenges~
+~Looking back over a long history of unending challenges~

 In 1985, exactly ten years after the first entry at Le Mans with a Toyota engine in the Sigma MC75, two Toyota Tom's 85C machines in the 24 Hours of Le Mans.
 Of the two 85C cars starting the race with a 2.1-liter 4-cylinder turbocharged engine (Toyota 4T-GT) mounted on a machine with a Tom's/Dome aluminum monocoque, one was able to successfully complete the 24-hour race in 12th place.
 This was to be the first page of Toyota's history of challenges at the 24 Hours of Le Mans, which continue to this day.